Skip to primary navigation Skip to content Skip to footer

 What Is Mobile’s Oldest Restaurant?

-Chris Andrews | April 13, 2020 The history of Mobile and its restaurants have historically been a complicated marriage.
+By: Chris Andrews The history of Mobile and its restaurants have historically been a complicated marriage.
 Although Mobile’s history dates back over 300 years, we don’t have a restaurant like Antoine’s in New Orleans that has survived a Civil War, multiple World Wars, depressions and recessions.
-Downtown Mobile has seen many restaurants…
+Downtown Mobile has seen many restaurants come and go…

 Mobile’s Connection to Jambalaya